ronamosa/ronamosa.github.io/website/docs/engineer/Projects/microservices.md

 I've been working on all 3 services to the point I have the skeleton of all three, `user`, `product` and `service` they each don't do anything "real" just returns what's expected.

 Got user Dockerfile to finally build the thing last night, lot of dep issues trying to `docker build..` until ChatGPT decided to add `RUN go mod download` after go.sum was added in order to find all the deps.
 Was going round in circles for a short while.

+### 📝 Aug-31-2023

+Revisiting this project today.
+Going to setup a GitHub Project for it.